intlex/pyanimfacemorph/README.md

-# Animated facial morphing
+# Animated image morphing

-Face morphing based on a smooth transition of the starting portrait to the final.
+Morphing animation based on a smooth transition of the starting portrait to the final.
 It uses the face_alignment library for facial recognition and the gradio for the user interface.